I wish I could tell you what’s wrong with me.

 Having a diagnosis would have confined an amorphous array of unmanageable symptoms into a definable enemy that I could study, measure for size, and destroy.

 If you tell someone you’re sick, they want to know what you’re sick with.
-The diagnosis informs their behaviour.
+The diagnosis informs their behavior.
 Should they be worried?
 If so, how worried?
 Are you contagious?
 Is it fatal?
 Is it something that could happen to them too?
 And people are naturally curious.
 Few things pique our interest more than guarded, mysterious language.
 If someone says, “I have a cold,” we say, “Oh that’s too bad.
 Drink lots of fluids and feel better soon!” and then we move on.
-But if someone tells us, “I’m going through some health issues at the moment,” we have a million follow-up questions — though, we’ve been...
+But if someone tells us, “I’m going through some health issues at the moment,” we have a million follow-up questions — though,...